The #1 Restaurant Appetizer You Should Avoid, According to Chefs

 After all, why order a Caprese salad in autumn when you can order something like Motyka's delicata squash with goat cheese and salsa macha, or apples and endive with apple butter vinaigrette and manchego?
 "Produce will always taste best when it's local and seasonal."

 Other items whose flavor and integrity rely heavily on freshness are raw oysters and shrimp.
-And considering how many illnesses these items have caused, that is advice worth heeding.
+And considering how dicey they can be in terms of causing illness, that is advice worth heeding.
 Which is why many a chef suggests skipping them entirely as appetizers.

 "If you can't see the ocean or it's not a restaurant that specializes in fresh seafood, I'd avoid these items as there are other great offerings on the menu and your stomach will thank me," says Grant Morgan, executive chef of 97 West Kitchen & Bar inside Fort Worth's Hotel Drover.